ode2020/IMD-Codelabs/README.md

 - Select an arear and do the booking
 - Insert clients information
 - View the booking list
+- Search by id or name from the booking list
 - Update the booking information
 - Delete/cancel the booking
 - Display the delete alert to the client before deleting/canceling his booking information